PeterKneale/Discounts/README.md

+# Discounts
-# Discounts - Microservice demonstrating how to handle discounts
+A dotnet microservice demonstrating how to handle discounts in a flexible fashion

 ## Overview